attilaolah/attilaolah.github.io/_posts/2010-08-12-fast-image-comparison-with-python.markdown

 License
 -------

-This source code placed into the [Public Domain](http://en.wikipedia.org/wiki/Public_domain).
+This source code is placed into the [Public Domain](http://en.wikipedia.org/wiki/Public_domain).